tianjianxia/tianjianxia.github.io/_posts/2021-12-25-database-optimization.md

 ---
 layout: post
-title: How to optimize a SQL table with massive data
+title: How to optimize performance of a SQL table with massive data
 tags: [SQL Server, database optimization]
 ---